bbalganjjm/natural_js/docs/implementation/m9-beta-report.md

 # Open release gates

 - The `a45fbd6` beta tarball passed exact-artifact checks but remains unpublished.
-- A real Safari run is unavailable because there is no Mac/iOS test device; Playwright WebKit is labeled separately.
-Decide the Safari support statement or obtain external Safari evidence before claiming that vendor browser.
 - Complete WCAG 2.2 AA evaluation still needs manual screen-reader, actual zoom, target-size, and full-page authored-CSS review.
 The automated axe pass and tested 320px text-spacing states alone cannot close it.[^wcag]
 - Registry credentials are absent on this host.
-Publication and immutable version/tag actions also require the exact-artifact review specified by the approved M9 plan.[^plan]
+The user deferred npm publication and release tags until remaining features are finished, personally tested, and publication is requested again.[^plan]
 - A stable `2.0.0` manifest would change the packed bytes; this beta hash cannot serve as stable-artifact evidence.
 Repack and rerun artifact-dependent gates after any version or code change.[^plan]

 [^plan]: Approved M9 release gates